Zarlik and Munglik

 Zarlik and Munglik (German: Zảrlik und Munglik; Uzbek: Zorlik va Munglik) is an Uzbek folktale collected by Uzbek folklorist Mansur Afzalov and translated into German by Isidor Levin and Ilse Laude-Cirtautas.
 It is related to the theme of the calumniated wife and is classified in the international Aarne-Thompson-Uther Index as ATU 707, "The Three Golden Children".

+These tales refer to stories where a girl promises a king she will bear a child or children with wonderful attributes, but her jealous relatives or the king's wives plot against the babies and their mother.
+Variants of the tale type are registered in Central Asia, in the Turkic languages and among the Turkic peoples that inhabit the region.

+Publication

+The Uzbek tale was also translated to Russian as "Зорлик и Мунглик" ("Zorlik and Munglik").

 Summary

 A padishah has four wives, but has not fathered any child yet.
 One day, the youngest wife, named Gulbahra ("Rose-Beautiful") announces she is pregnant.
 The padishah rejoices in this fact.
 Gulbahra gives birth to twins, a boy and a girl.
-The other-cowives, however, see this as a threat to their position and bribe a sorceress named Mastan Kampir to get the children and replace them for puppies.
+The other co-wives, however, see this as a threat to their position and bribe a sorceress named Mastan Kampir to get the children and replace them for puppies.

 The sorceress takes the children and abandons them in the woods, hoping that the wild animals will devour the twins.
 Against her expectations, the children are nursed by a wild deer as their foster mother.
 Years later, a hunter kills the deer and the twins are all alone in the world.
-They are found by an old man, who named the boy Zarlik ("Der Kummervolle") and the girl Munglik ("Die Traurige").
+They are found by an old man, who named the boy Zarlik ("The sorrowful one") and the girl Munglik ("The sad one").

 The boy becomes a mighty and fine hunter and one day encounters his father, the padishah.
 The padishah admires the boy and wishes he could have such a son.
 He goes back to his palace and the co-wives learn of the twins survival.
 To get rid of the children for good, they order Mastan Kampir to cook up some trick.
 So Mastan Kampir visits the twins' house and tells Munglik about a Weltenspiegel ("A World-Mirror"), so she can see the whole world.

 Munglik tells Zarlik about the World-Mirror and goes on a quest.
 With the help of the Semurgh bird, he brings home the mirror.
 One day, Munglik peers into the mirror, and discovers their father is the padishah, and their mother is buried in a hole in the ground, joined with two hounds.
 The twins invite the padishah to peer into the mirror, and he discovers the twins are his children.
 He punishes the three co-wives and the sorceress, and restores Gulbahra as his queen.